es-protocol/wikinTich/README.md

 Tutor-Link includes additional documentation in the `docs` directory for readers who want to dive deeper into the architecture and the parent signup workflow:

+- `docs/PARENT_SIGNUP_CONCEPTUAL.md`
+  Conceptual overview of the parent signup and home-tutoring request workflow, including a narrative description and a data-flow diagram.

 - `docs/C4_ARCHITECTURE_STANDARD.md`
-  High-level architecture and conceptual view of the platform using Mermaid diagrams, including system context, containers, components, and the parent registration data-flow.
+  A more detailed C4-style architecture view of the platform using Mermaid diagrams, including system context, containers, components, and the parent registration data-flow.

 - `docs/API_PARENT_SIGNUP.md`
   API reference for the parent signup and home-tutoring request workflow, covering the main endpoints, request/response structures, validation, and error handling.